Colorado Expungement | Colorado Clean Slate Law

 - Civil infractions more than four years old.

-- Petty offenses and misdemeanors for than seven years old.
+- Petty offenses and misdemeanors more than seven years old.

-- Felonies 10 years after release from prison.
+- Felonies 10 years after release from prison or the conclusion of the case and completion of all sentence requirements.

 Employers are not allowed to require job applicants to reveal anything contained in sealed records.